atoum/atoum.github.io/sources.md

 composer require --dev 'atoum/atoum'
 {% endhighlight %}

-This notation means: All versions greater than `2.0` and lower than `3.0`, i.e. the latest safe major version until the next incompatible change in the API.

 One might notice that `atoum/atoum` has been declared as a `require-dev`, saying a development requirement.
 In fact, we are more likely to use atoum as a development tool rather than a production tool.
 Running tests in production does not sound a good idea.
 This may be done before releasing a software.